Trauma Burn Center

 Navigate your way through these unprecedented times and learn about how burn foundations, burn centers, fire departments and community organizations are becoming adaptive and creative in their service delivery methods.

-Phoenix Society for Burn Survivors will be hosting their 33rd annual Phoenix WBC virtually in October!
-They are bringing the same PWBC magic with even more ways to find community and connection.
+Phoenix Society for Burn Survivors are bringing the same PWBC magic with even more ways to find community and connection.
 Scholarships available!